li9ht5peed/Interactive-Quiz-Game/README.md

 # Interactive-Quiz-Game

-Learning to use python and tkinter to create an interactive true/false quiz game
+Learning python OOP to use python classes and tkinter to create an interactive true/false quiz game